-The applicant seeks to renew its NSL to transport non-recoverable solid waste and putrescible waste generated within the Metro region to Covanta.
+The applicant seeks a new NSL to transport non-recoverable solid waste, including putrescible waste, generated within the Metro region to Covanta.
 Covanta is a non-system waste-to-energy facility located outside of the region.
 Metro Code Section 5.05.040 prohibits any person from transporting solid waste to a non-system facility without an appropriate license from Metro.
-The proposed NSL renewal is subject to Metro Council approval because it involves putrescible waste.
+The proposed NSL is subject to Metro Council approval because it involves putrescible waste.